Multigrade Neural Network Approximation: Proof of Theorem

 \subsection{Main argument}

-With Theorem~\ref{thm:main:mgdl:one:op} in place, Theorem~\ref{thm:main:mgdl} follows by iteratively applying the one-step contraction to the successive residuals.
-This argument directly mirrors the MGDL refinement process, with the operators constructed in Theorem~\ref{thm:main:mgdl:one:op} serving as the grade-wise subnetworks.
+With Theorem~\ref{thm:main:mgdl:one:op} established, we prove Theorem~\ref{thm:main:mgdl} by iteratively applying the one-step contraction to the successive residuals.
+This iteration follows the MGDL refinement mechanism: the correction operators constructed in Theorem~\ref{thm:main:mgdl:one:op} are concatenated and used as the grade-wise subnetworks.
+Before carrying out the construction, we record a minor indexing convention.
+The first output map is chosen to be the zero map so that the first nonzero correction appears at the next index.
+After relabeling, this correction corresponds to the first effective MGDL grade, and the convention has no effect on the practical grade-wise formulation in Section~\ref{sec:mgdl-algorithm}.